Valentinkvn/Udacity-Behavioral-Cloning-Project/README.md

 ### Demo

-Here is a reprezentation of the working behavioral cloning.
+Here is a reprezentation of the working behavioral cloning which was captured in one of the most difficult part of the first track.

 <p align="center">
   <img src="/readme_images/gif.gif">